Practice Makes Perfect

-- Incomplete/"Fishy" Resume: Never lie on a resume, and make sure that you have taken the time to fully update and optimize the most current copy using keywords and action verbs.
-After you have these job interview help tips, view this page for more information about how to write a resume.
+- Incomplete or "Shady" Resume: Never lie on a resume, and make sure that you have taken the time to fully update and optimize the most current version using keywords and action verbs.
+After you apply these job interview help tips, view this page for more information about how to write a resume.

 Even though interviews can be nerve-racking, try your best to stay calm and relaxed.

-- Speak clearly and at a moderate pace - articulation is key to a successful interview as most people base others' intelligence and education on how well they are able to present themselves through speech.
+- Speak clearly and at a moderate pace.
+Articulation is key to a successful interview as most people base others' intelligence and education on how well they can present themselves through speech.

-- Make FREQUENT eye contact.
-You need to demonstrate that you are confident and are able to conduct a professional conversation in an assured manner.
+- Make frequent eye contact.
+You need to demonstrate that you are confident and can conduct a professional conversation in an assured manner.